nicfarges/chef-ghost-nodes-cleaner-for-ec2/README.md

 a small utility to delete in a single command any node defined in chef, but not existing as a live node in EC2. a kind of *chef node cleanup routine*.

-I created this because I am a terraform user and when an EC2 node is terminated (from an autoscale group...), there was no easy way to get the corresponding node in chef deleted also.
-This script does the job... although a lambda function coupled with AWS SNS would be better, but it would be a bit more work to implement.
+I created this because I am a terraform user and when an EC2 node is terminated (from an autoscale group...), there is no easy way to get the corresponding node deleted in Chef org.

+This script does the job... although an AWS lambda function coupled with AWS SNS topic would be more efficient, but also a bit more work to implement.

 ## How to use ?